-One of the intentions of this book is to make all God-believing people aware of our moral responsibilities to the billions of people of future generations, and that includes our children's children and great-great grand children.
-When we think of the primary value "equality" what we are talking about is designing our material resources and social institutions so that social and material resources are available to nurture and support the development of the innate potential of those future generations.
+One of the intentions of this book is to make people aware of our moral responsibilities to the billions of people of future generations, and that includes our children's children and great-great grand children.
+When we discuss the primary value "equality" what we are talking about is designing our material resources and social institutions so that the social and material resources are available to nurture and support the development of the innate potential of those future generations.